 Alternatives to credit cards without a credit check

 A prepaid card is a convenient way of managing money and can be helpful in budgeting, but it is worth keeping in mind there are likely to be fees and charges associated with using it.
-This could be an upfront fee to set up the card, charges to top it up or use it to withdraw cash from an ATM, as well as a transaction fee for purchases.
+This could be an upfront fee to set up the card, charges to top it up or use it to withdraw cash, as well as a transaction fee for purchases.
 This varies from card to card, so it pays to do your homework in advance to find the most cost-effective option for you.

-For a more detailed explanation of prepaid cards and our recommendations for the best cards currently available in the UK, check out our article "A complete guide to prepaid cards – which is the best for you?".
+For a more detailed explanation of prepaid cards and our recommendations for the best cards currently available in the UK, check out our article 'A complete guide to prepaid cards – which is the best for you?'.

-There is a full discussion on the advantages and disadvantages of buy now, pay later in our article "Everything you need to know about buy now, pay later".
+There is a full discussion on the advantages and disadvantages of buy now, pay later in our article 'Everything you need to know about buy now, pay later'.